This deliciously cheesy mushroom casserole is wonderfully flavored with onions, thyme, and melted gruyere.

 Since mushrooms release quite a bit of liquid when cooked, you can't just put them in a dish and bake them.
 You need to saute them first.

-If your casserole dish is broiler-safe, you can simply broil the casserole for 2-3 minutes, in the middle of the oven, until the cheese is melted.
+If your casserole dish is broiler-safe, instead of baking, you can simply broil the casserole for 2-3 minutes in the middle of the oven until the cheese is melted.
 You don't want to get too close to the heating element and risk burning the casserole.

-I like to use brown mushrooms in this recipe because it makes the casserole look more presentable than white mushrooms.
-So I use baby Bella or crimini mushrooms.
+I like to use brown mushrooms in this recipe because they make the casserole look more presentable than white mushrooms.
+So, I typically use baby Bella or crimini mushrooms.

-I use quite a lot of mushrooms - 32 oz.
+I use quite a lot of mushrooms - 32 ounces.
 But keep in mind that mushrooms lose significant volume after they are cooked.
 Once cooked, they fit nicely in a 2-quart casserole dish.

 Since I'm lazy, I buy pre-sliced mushrooms at Whole Foods.
 I also buy pre-chopped onions.
 Which makes this casserole super easy!